Postal savings system: United States

-Fifty years later, Vermont Sen. Bernie Sanders' 2016 presidential campaign platform included plans for postal banking.
+Fifty years later, the platform for the 2016 presidential campaign of Vermont senator Bernie Sanders included plans for postal banking.
 In 2018, Massachusetts Sen. Elizabeth Warren and New York Sen. Kirsten Gillibrand supported such a program.
 In April 2018, Gillibrand introduced S.2755 - Postal Banking Act partly in response to the Trump administration's suspension of payday lending regulation imposed during the Obama administration.
-In 2020, after Joe Biden defeated Senator Bernie Sanders in the 2020 Democratic presidential primaries, the Biden-Sanders "Unity Task Force” policy recommendations for a Biden administration, released in July, included postal banking.
-In September 2020, Gillibrand and Sanders announced a newer Postal Banking Act.
-It would help strengthen the Postal Service's financial situation and help unbanked and underbanked people with savings and checking accounts, debit cards and low-dollar loans that they might otherwise be forced to get from payday lenders at high interest rates.
+In 2020, after Joe Biden defeated Senator Sanders in the 2020 Democratic presidential primaries, the Biden-Sanders "Unity Task Force” policy recommendations for a Biden administration included postal banking.
+In September 2020, Gillibrand and Sanders announced a newer Postal Banking Act, intended to strengthen the US Post Office’s finances and offer banking services to inner-city residents.

 Vietnam

 Lien Viet Post Joint Stock Commercial Bank or LienVietPostBank (LPB), formerly known as LienVietBank, is a Vietnamese retail bank that provides banking products and services through its own transaction points across 42 cities and provinces and 1,031 postal transaction offices nationwide.
 LBP is considered to be in the top 10 biggest banks in terms of assets and equity [2] and ranked 36th in VNR500 – Top 500 largest private companies in Vietnam in 2013.
 The Bank is striving to become the bank for everyone in Vietnam by focusing on banking products for households and small and medium enterprises especially in the agriculture sector, and expanding its activities to rural and remote areas via the post.